 Recent coverage has focused on a specific entity in Luxembourg called Amazon EU Sarl, but this does not take in to account the local tax contributions made by other Amazon companies in countries right across Europe.

 Corporate tax is based on profits, not revenues, and our profits have remained low given our continued investments across Europe.
-We’ve invested well over €100 billion since 2010, and much of that investment is in infrastructure and research that creates many thousands of new jobs, generates significant local tax revenue, and supports small European firms with programs like Fulfillment by Amazon.
+We’ve invested well over €142 billion since 2010, and much of that investment is in infrastructure and research that has created many thousands of jobs, generates significant local tax revenue, and supports small European firms with programs like Fulfilment by Amazon.

-And there are over 185,000 European-based selling partners using our services to reach new customers and grow their businesses.
-We invest heavily in our selling partners: in Europe last year we spent over €2.8 billion on logistics, tools, services, programs, and people to open up new opportunities and support the success of these businesses.
+And there are over 225,000 European-based selling partners using our services to reach new customers and grow their businesses.
+We invest heavily in our selling partners: in Europe last year we spent over €3.4 billion on logistics, tools, services, programs, and people to open up new opportunities and support the success of these businesses.
 In fact, small businesses account for more than half of all products offered on our stores.
 These firms generate tens of billions of Euros in revenues annually.
-We estimate that more than 650,000* people are currently employed across our EU and UK third-party seller network as a direct consequence of their relationships with Amazon.
+We estimate that more than 650,000 people are currently employed across our EU and UK third-party seller network as a direct consequence of their relationships with Amazon.